ExaWorks/psij-python/docs/tutorial_add_executor.rst

 turns out this __init__ gets a bit upset with an optional config and maybe that will get fixed in the codebase.

 But for now, if no config is supplied, we need to generate a config.
-For now, we're not going ot have a PBS-specific configuration, so we'll just use the existing BatchJobExecutorConfig class.
+For now, we're not going to have a PBS-specific configuration, so we'll just use the existing BatchJobExecutorConfig class.

 Define a new __init__ method that will define a default configuration::